vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 Vijayā—the name is given to several tithis o. g. śu.
 7 falling on

 Sunday is so called (Bhav.
 U. 43.2, VKK9, HK 625, PC 105 ); vide also entry Vijayavidhi; the Garuda (1.
-136. 1-2 ) notes that dvādaśī or ekādasi joined to Sravana-naksatra is so called; KKV 349, KR 287–291.
+136. 1-2 ) notes that dvādaśī or ekādaśī joined to Sravana-naksatra is so called; KKV 349, KR 287–291.
 Vijayā-saptamī occurg in E. I. III.
 53–56 and I. A vol. 25 p.
 345, Torkhede grant of Rāstrakūta king Govinda, dated in sake 735 current (813 AD.)
 Pausa.
 VKK 36 states that if Vijayā-saptami has the Sun in Hasta it is called 'mahā-mahā'; śu.
-Ekādasi when it has Punarvasu naksatra is called Vijayā; HK 633
+Ekādaśī when it has Punarvasu naksatra is called Vijayā; HK 633

 quoting Vi.
 Dh.
 Vijayāsaptamı»(1) on 7th of su. with Sunday; titbi-vrata;